-- (b) Structure Line Setback.
-No structure shall be erected, modified or moved on any lot in the Village where a street wall is nearer than seventy-five (75) feet to the right-of-way or boundary line of any public street, road or highway; except Highway 16, and in no event nearer than twenty five (25) feet to a rear or front lot line; except Highway 16 where the minimum setback to a rear lot line shall be ten (10) feet. - (c) Side Yard Setback. - (i) A side yard of six (6) inches in width for each foot in height of a structure, with a minimum of ten (10) feet shall be provided on each side of every structure.
-No single family structure shall be erected, modified or moved within fifty (50) feet of an existing single family structure on an adjoining lot, and no accessory building or recreational facility shall be erected, modified or moved within one hundred (100) feet of an existing single family structure on an adjoining lot grave on an adjoining lot within the Village.
-Existing recreational facilities shall not prohibit the owner of a single family structure on an adjoining lot from erecting, modifying or remodeling inside the one hundred (100) foot setback for a recreational facility.
-(August 14, 2023, Ordinance No. 2023-08-14-1) - (ii) For structures abutting a lake which exceed thirteen thousand (13,000) square feet of living area the minimum side yard and minimum distance from other existing single family structures on adjoining lots shall be determined as follows:
+(b) Structure Line Setback.
+No structure shall be erected, modified or moved on any lot in the Village where a street wall is nearer than seventy five (75) feet to the right-of-way or boundary line of any street, road or highway, and in no event nearer than twenty five (25) feet to a rear or front lot line.

+(c) Side Yard Setback.

+- (i) A side yard of six (6) inches in width for each foot in height of a structure, with a minimum of ten (10) feet shall be provided on each side of every structure.
+No single family structure shall be erected, modified or moved within fifty (50) feet of an existing single family structure on an adjoining lot, and no accessory building or recreational facility shall be erected, modified or moved within one hundred (100) feet of an existing single family structure on an adjoining lot.
+Existing recreational facilities shall not prohibit the owner of a single family structure on an adjoining lot from erecting, modifying or remodeling inside the one hundred (100) foot setback for a recreational facility. - (ii) For structures abutting a lake which exceed thirteen thousand (13,000) square feet of living area the minimum side yard and minimum distance from other existing single family structures on adjoining lots shall be determined as follows:

+Living Area Side Yard Distance from

+Other Single

+Family Structure

-Living Area · - Side Yard Distance from Other Single Family Structure 13,000 but less 15,000 square f 9" in width per foot of height 75 feet 30' in height requires a 22.5' side yard setback 35' in height requires a 26.25' side yard setback 40' in height requires a 37.5' side yard setback 45' in height requires a 48.75' side yard setback 15,000 but less 17,000 square f 12" in width per foot of height 100 feet 30' in height requires a 30' side yard setback 35' in height requires a 35' side yard setback 40' in height requires a 47.5' side yard setback 45' in height requires a 60' side yard setback 17,000 or great square feet ter 15" in width per foot of height 125 feet • 35' in h eight requires a 37.5' eight requires a 43.75 eight requires a 57.5' 5' side yard setback
+13,000 but less than 15,000 square feet 9" in width per foot of height 75 feet

+- 30' in height requires a 22.5' side yard setback - 35' in height requires a 26.25' side yard setback - 40' in height requires a 37.5' side yard setback - 45' in height requires a 48.75' side yard setback

+15,000 but less than 12" in width 100 feet 17,000 square feet per foot of height

+- 30' in height requires a 30' side yard setback - 35' in height requires a 35' side yard setback - 40' in height requires a 47.5' side yard setback - 45' in height requires a 60' side yard setback

+17,000 or greater square feet

+15" in width per foot of height

+125 feet